A list of questions to ask yourself to ensure that you maximize your effectiveness as a facilitator

 - Is my agenda multi-sensory, with a combination of group and individual work, physical and thoughtful activities, oral and visual, etc.?

-- Have I timed out my agenda so that it fills up the time allotted?
+- Have I timed out my agenda managing time as allotted?

 - Do I have “extra” activities on the agenda in case I get through everything faster than anticipated?